raltech/RCCRBNI/README.md

 # Rapid Calibration of a Cellular-Resolution Bidirectional Neural Interface (RCCRBNI)

 ## Result
+### 2022-11-28-1 dataset
-- Running Epsilon Greedy for 50000 iteration on 2022-11-28-1 dataset, then act greedy according to the produced Q
+Running Epsilon Greedy for 50000 iteration, then act greedy according to the produced Q
 ```
 Number of non-zero entries: 1762